zaproxy/community-scripts/af-plans/juiceshop-selenium-auth/README.md

 * Add a user to Juice Shop with the credentials:
   * username: test@test.com
   * password: test123
-* Edit all of the automation plans and shell scripts to replace `/full/path/` to be the local full path of your scripts
-* Edit all of the shell scripts to correct the path to your ZAP installation
+* Edit all of the shell scripts to correct the path to your ZAP installation and to the plans
 * Ensure that the user credentials are available via the environmental variables (these _should_ be set up correctly via the supplied scripts):
   * JS_USER: test@test.com
   * JS_PWD: test123